mikeasilva/data-scientist-skills/README.md

     *   beautifulsoup4
     *   selenium

 You will need the [Chrome selenium driver](https://sites.google.com/a/chromium.org/chromedriver/home) installed on your local machine.
-You will also need to have [register for a U.S. Census Bureau's API key](https://api.census.gov/data/key_signup.html).

 ### Configuration

-You will need to edit Credentials.R with your Census Bureau API key and MySQL credentials.
+You will need to edit Credentials.R with your MySQL credentials.

 ### Replicating the Study

 #### Step 1: Setup.R

 You will first need to run the Setup.R script.
 This will set up your local MySQL database.
-Next it will request the 2010 census population from the API for the metropolitan area above the threshold defined in Setup.R.
-It will then launch a selenium controlled Chrome browser which will search for dice.com using "Data Scientist" as the keyword and the metro's name for the location.
+It will then launch a selenium controlled Chrome browser which will search for dice.com using "Data Scientist" as the keyword (in quotes).

 #### Step 2: Dice_Scraper.py